rhasspy/rhasspy3/README.md

 3. recognize (optional)
     * Recognize an intent from text
 4. handle
-    * Handle an intent or text
+    * Handle an intent or text, producing a text response
 5. speak
-    * Convert handle output text to speech and speak through snd
+    * Convert handle output text to speech, and speak through snd

 ### Servers

 Some programs take a while to load, so it's best to leave them running as a server.
 Use `bin/server_run.py` or add `--server <domain> <name>` when running the HTTP server.

+See `servers` section of `configuration.yaml` file.

 ---